ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 Reportable Events that result in Serious Injury will be reported to the appropriate regulatory authority.

-### Requirements for Maintaining Complaint Files.
+## Requirements for Maintaining Complaint Files.

-1. Medical Data Networks LLC shall maintain complaint files.
+1. MDN shall maintain complaint files.
 Each manufacturer shall establish and maintain procedures for receiving, reviewing, and evaluating complaints by a formally designated unit.
 Such procedures shall ensure that:

     * All complaints are processed in a uniform and timely manner;